campbell000/blog/content/articles/croppi-a-cropping-safari-extension.md

 ## Privacy
 The plugin works INSIDE the web page that you're viewing, so it needs permissions to read/access the page that you're on.

-**But rest assured:** this plugin does not save, store, or transmit any data to me, apple, or any third party companies.
-Instead, all webpage and image data stays *directly* on your phone, where it belongs.
+**But rest assured:** this plugin does not save, store, or transmit any webpage data to me, Apple, or any third party companies.
+All webpage and image data stays *directly* on your phone, where it belongs.

 ## Closing Remarks
 Overall, it was a little more time consuming than I expected (roughly 2 weeks' worth of my after-hours free time), but this was a fun little app to create.
 While some of iOS16's new features make this app somewhat obsolete (before iOS16, one could not take a screenshot and NOT save it to Camera Roll!), I still think that it's a nifty little extension that should save users some time and frustration when taking screenshots in Safari!